12005 SW 130 St. Ste. 302, Miami, FL 33186, USA

 Taking this inspiration, bath designers began to look at ways to circulate water or air through a bath to add to the bathing effect as far back as mid last century.
 Today’s mechanisms are, of course, much more sophisticated and fail-safe.

 In a whirlpool bath, the same principle of water movement applies.
 The bath draws in its own water out of the bath, which is heated then shoots it back into the bath via jets.
 The currents of water from the jets meet the water in the bath to create the whirlpool effect described above.

 Jetted tubs can be achieved by either water jets or air jets.
-A water jetted tub is very similar to a whirlpool bath, however an air jetted bath operates quite differently, drawing in air then directing that into the bath in a constant stream of bubbles.
-This creates a much softer effect, producing millions bubbles across a larger area of the body, so is less like a massage and more like a gentle caress.
+Water jetted tub is very similar to a whirlpool bath, however, an air jetted bath operates quite differently, drawing in the air then directing that into the bath in a constant stream of bubbles.
+This creates a much softer effect, producing millions of bubbles across a larger area of the body, so is less like a massage and more like a gentle caress.

 Whirlpool tub or water jetted baths, also often described as hydromassage or hydrotherapy baths, deliver a quite different sensation to air jetted baths and are generally regarded to be more therapeutic.
 This is because the high-pressure water issuing from the jets delivers a deeper massage effect on specific, targeted body parts.

 Pinpointed water jets can help ease tired, aching muscles, alleviate muscle and soft tissue injuries such as lower back or neck pain, ease sports injuries, stimulate blood circulation and relieve the discomfort of pregnancy or monthly cramps.
 Hydrotherapy is also a proven method to assist rehabilitation.

 Here the jets deliver a stream of air bubbles through the water.
 This is more diverse, covering a wide area of the body and as such is softer and less targeted.
 Air jetted baths will relax but can’t give that harder, targeted massage effect.